 II Hester: Bristol 1641 – 1642

 I blame her father for all my troubles.
-If that man had done right as my master, her father and a right- minded widower, he would have married again to a respectable woman and then I would not have come to be where I am now.
+If that man had done right as a master, a father and a right- minded widower, he would have married again to a respectable woman and then I would not have come to be where I am now.
 Who else is there to blame?
-Look, all a girl wants is a post in a household where servants know their places and all is respect and ... oh, what’s the word?
+Look, all a girl wants is a post in a household where servants and masters know their places and all is respect and ... oh, what’s the word?
 So that you know where you are with everything.
 But what did he do?
-Got all maudlin and quarrelled with his heir, chucked his other son out too, then took to the seas.
+Got all maudlin and rowed with his eldest, chucks his other son out too then takes to the seas.

 So anyways, I got to the city and at the hiring fair wore my clean new pinafore and brushed my hair and got myself a scullery maid’s post and cared not a ha’pence for my old days.

 I still say the day Master Godwynne took himself off was the start of my troubles.
 A household with no master will never prosper.
 Any servant will tell you that.
-Old steward Allerway did his best, but there was bossy Jinty James who made sure Mistress Godwynne needed her at every turn then when she died got her claws in the daughter too.
-I’ll give what’s due though, the daughter learned fast and even I was wrong-footed when she called me into the parlour that day.
+Old steward Allerway did his best, but there was bossy Jinty James who made sure the mistress needed her at every turn then when the wife died got her claws in the daughter too.
+I’ll give her what’s due though, the daughter learned fast and even I was wrong-footed when she called me into the parlour that day.

 It would have been better for me if that laundry lad had kept his mouth shut over the counting of linen.
 But he went bleatin’ “it is me master’s reputation what depends on it” and so they swept their beady eye on Hester Phipps.